andygotz/tango-protocol-spec/source/tango-controls-system.rst

       Tango Controls System:

-      * MUST be object oriented
+      * MUST be object-oriented
-      * MUST be based on client-server architecture
+      * MUST implement the client-server architecture
       * MUST be based on concept of :term:`Device`
-      * MAY be based on micro-services architecture
+      * MAY be based on the micro-services architecture

       Below is a formal definition of the Tango Controls System.